aaron-grau/curic/full-stack-project/homeworks/ux/README.md

 Organize and wrap the given content in the appropriate html elements, then write styles for each element in `styles.css`.
-You are allowed to rearrange the content if you think it would make more sense in a different order.
+You are allowed to rearrange the content if you think it would make more sense in a different order; you can also add content and edit the existing content if you would like more information to be displayed.

 You should create html elements and styles for:
 * Nav bar